 The charging time for an electric van varies depending on how much charge is left in the battery and what type of charger you're using.
 You can use a domestic 13-amp three-pin plug - the same one you use to charge your phone - but this will take just short of 24 hours to get a full charge from empty.

 Alternatively, the recommended method is to use a 32-amp 'wallbox' charging station which can be installed at home or your office.
 This will greatly reduce recharging time to around 8 hours; you can plug your electric van in every evening to charge it overnight so that it has a full battery every morning.

 You can even find a rapid charging station while you're out and about if you start to run low which can deliver up to an 80% charge in just 40 minutes.
 The charging infrastructure throughout the UK is growing every month with charging organisations pledging to input thousands more charge points in the next ten years.

 Electric van ownership is largely suited to businesses that travel around 150 miles or less every day so you can complete all your journeys on a single charge.
 You will benefit from:

-The biggest obstacle to electric vehicle ownership is range followed by the charging locations available and amount of time it takes to recharge the battery.
+The biggest obstacles to electric vehicle ownership is range, followed by the charging locations available and amount of time it takes to recharge the battery.
 The UK government has committed millions of pounds into the research and development of electric battery technology to overcome this problem and increase the number of people switching to electric vehicles.

 WHAT ELECTRIC VANS ARE AVAILABLE?

-Several manufacturers have already started developing electric vans including the Peugeot Partner Electric and Citroën Berlingo electric.
-The two leading electric vans on sale in the UK are the Nissan e-NV200 and the Renault Kangoo Z.E.
-You can find out more information about both of these models by clicking on the images below.
+Several manufacturers had already started developing electric vans several years, so there's now more choice to suit your business then there ever has been.
+The two leading electric vans on sale in the UK are the Nissan e-NV200 and the Renault Kangoo Z.E., though Peugeot and Citroën have now joined the fray with the e-Electric and e-Dispatch.
+You can find out more information about these models by clicking on the images below.